 - heart problems

-If you are pregnant and think you have been in contact with rubella, it’s important you speak to your doctor as soon as possible about getting a blood test.
+If you are pregnant and have been in contact with someone with rubella, speak to your doctor or midwife.
+They will arrange a blood test for you.

-How do I protect myself from catching rubella?
+How can I protect myself from catching rubella?

 Find out how babies and children can catch rubella, how to treat your child at home, and when to have them vaccinated.

 Call Pregnancy, Birth and Baby to speak to a maternal child health nurse on 1800 882 436 or video call.
 Available 7am to midnight (AET), 7 days a week.